aaymn/Analog-Signal-Modulation/README.md

 # Analog-Signal-Modulation
-PM Modulation for an analog signal using MATLAB
+Phase Modulation for an analog signal using MATLAB